sumanthkrk23/age-of-war-casa-assignment/README.md

 This is a simple Python simulation of a battle between two armies made up of different types of platoons.
 Each platoon has a unit type and a number of soldiers.
 The simulator checks whether there's a permutation (reordering) of your platoons that can defeat the opponent's platoons in at least 3 out of 5 battles.

 #Requirements
-Python 3.6 or later
+Python 3.6 or later.
 No external libraries are required other than the Python standard library.

 #How to Run
-Save the script to a file, for example: battle_simulator.py Run the script using Python: python age_of_war.py
+Save the script to a file, for example: age_of_war.py Run the script using Python: python age_of_war.py